-Student Learning Outcome 5 (Expectations): All MS students are challenged to have submitted, at the time of thesis defense, at least one article based on his/her thesis project to a peer-reviewed journal.
-PHD students are challenged to have submitted at least three articles.
+Student Learning Outcome 5 - All MS students are challenged to have submitted, at the time of thesis defense, at least one article based on his/her thesis project to a peer-reviewed journal.
 Graduate students also often author or co-author abstracts and conference proceedings.
-Further, MS and PhD students are required to submit an approved thesis (or dissertation for doctoral students) that is approved by their thesis/dissertation advisory committees and the College of Graduate Studies.
+Further, MS students are required to submit an approved thesis (or dissertation for doctoral students) that is approved by their thesis/dissertation advisory committees and the College of Graduate Studies.